Survey finds data regulation a key driver in investment decisions

 William Fry probed organisations more specifically on the types of technologies that they are investing in.

-Top of the list was artificial intelligence with 79pc of respondents saying they are pumping money into infrastructure for AI while 66pc plans to spend more on R&D.
+Top of the list was artificial intelligence, with 79pc of respondents saying they are pumping money into infrastructure for AI while 66pc plan to spend more on R&D.

-A sizeable chunk of companies is preparing investment plans in blockchain, 5G and the internet of things.
+A sizeable chunk of companies are also preparing investment plans in blockchain, 5G and the internet of things.

-“Whilst our 2016 study found that companies across all industries have become data organisations, our latest report suggests that we are truly part of a data culture; adopting fast-evolving radical new technologies that reflect the changing ways in which we now work and live our lives.
-In today’s world, smart data analysis is, more than ever before, a key differentiator for businesses,” Cullen said.
+“Whilst our 2016 study found that companies across all industries have become data organisations, our latest report suggests that we are truly part of a data culture; adopting fast-evolving radical new technologies that reflect the changing ways in which we now work and live our lives,” Cullen said.

+“In today’s world, smart data analysis is, more than ever before, a key differentiator for businesses.”